Scientific racism: After 1945

 By 1954, 58 years after the Plessy v.
 Ferguson upholding of racial segregation in the United States, American popular and scholarly opinions of scientific racism and its sociologic practice had evolved.

 In 1960, the journal Mankind Quarterly was founded, which is commonly described as a venue for scientific racism and white supremacy, and as lacking a legitimate scholarly purpose.
 The journal was founded in 1960, partly in response to the Supreme Court decision Brown v.
 Board of Education which desegregated the American public school system.

-In April 1966, Alex Haley interviewed American Nazi Party founder George Lincoln Rockwell for Playboy.
-Rockwell justified his belief that blacks were inferior to whites by citing a long 1916 study by G. O. Ferguson which claimed to show that the intellectual performance of black students was correlated with their percentage of white ancestry, stating "pure negroes, negroes three-fourths pure, mulattoes and quadroons have, roughly, 60, 70, 80 and 90 percent, respectively, of white intellectual efficiency".
+In 1966, Alex Haley interviewed American Nazi Party founder George Lincoln Rockwell for Playboy.
+Rockwell justified his belief that blacks were inferior to whites by citing a long-discredited 1916 study by G. O. Ferguson which claimed to show that the intellectual performance of black students was correlated with their percentage of white ancestry, stating "pure negroes, negroes three-fourths pure, mulattoes and quadroons have, roughly, 60, 70, 80 and 90 percent, respectively, of white intellectual efficiency".
 Playboy later published the interview with an editorial note claiming the study was a "discredited ... pseudoscientific rationale for racism".

 International bodies such as UNESCO attempted to draft resolutions that would summarize the state of scientific knowledge about race and issued calls for the resolution of racial conflicts.
 In its 1950 "The Race Question", UNESCO did not reject the idea of a biological basis to racial categories, but instead defined a race as: "A race, from the biological standpoint, may therefore be defined as one of the group of populations constituting the species Homo sapiens", which were broadly defined as the Caucasian, Mongoloid, Negroid races but stated that "It is now generally recognized that intelligence tests do not in themselves enable us to differentiate safely between what is due to innate capacity and what is the result of environmental influences, training and education".

 Despite scientific racism being largely dismissed by the scientific community after World War II, some researchers have continued to propose theories of racial superiority in the past few decades.
 These authors themselves, while seeing their work as scientific, may dispute the term racism and may prefer terms such as "race realism" or "racialism".
 In 2018, British science journalist and author Angela Saini expressed strong concern about the return of these ideas into the mainstream.
 Saini followed up on this idea with her 2019 book Superior: The Return of Race Science.